Rakeela/dragora-notes/math130.md

 # MATH130

 To-Do (Keep this at the top of the file.)
- - Attend 5:30 PM Zoom class
-   - Ongoing
+ - Chapter 2 homework (Due Jan 21 by Midnight)
- - HW 1-Chapter 1 Homework (Due Jan 12)
+ - Chapter 3 homework (Due Jan 28 by 6 PM)
-   - Available via online tools.

 Course Outcomes:
 (No course outcomes supplied; syllabus provides only a busted link.)